-Here are answers to a handful of the most commonly-asked questions concerning wood baseball bats.
+Here are some of the most frequently asked questions concerning wood baseball bats, along with the solutions.
 What characteristics should I look for when purchasing a wood bat?
 Purchase a bat that is appropriate for your body type and hitting technique.
 Hands that are too big?
 Make use of a large handle.
 Do you have long arms?
 Find a bat with a nice taper, which will allow you to whip the bat and produce bat speed and leverage as you swing it around.
 Start with the knob and handle, which will be in your hands, and work your way up to the style that feels most comfortable.

 - What type of wood bat is the most difficult to break?

-- Generally speaking, the primary differences between wood and metal bats are their balance point and barrel size; a composite bat will mimic the performance of wood while being more forgiving to a new hitter.
+- Generally speaking, the primary differences between wood and metal bats are their balancing point and barrel size; a composite bat will mimic the performance of wood while being more forgiving to a beginner hitter.

 - What type of wood bat is the most prone to breaking?